 Archery instruction is a favorite among campers.
 On our archery range, campers learn skills of the sport from our experienced instructor.

 All of our beautiful athletic fields are centrally and conveniently located to maximize sports time for our campers.
-We rotate our daily athletic activities, allowing campers to participate in a wide variety of sports including softball, kickball, volleyball, soccer, football, ga-ga, basketball, relay races and more.
+We rotate our daily athletic activities, allowing campers to participate in a wide variety of sports including softball, kickball, volleyball, soccer, football, ga-ga, basketball, 9 Square in the Air, relay races and more.

-Our fully equipped creative center allows campers to express themselves through ceramics and other hands-on arts & crafts projects specifically designed for their age group and skill level.
+Our fully-equipped creative center allows campers to express themselves in hands-on arts & crafts projects specifically designed for their age group and skill level.

-The Shoresh game room includes pool tables, ping pong tables, arcade games, air hockey, and other recreational activities.
+The Shoresh game room includes a huge variety of amusements including pool tables, ping pong tables, arcade games, air hockey, and more.

 Our team of certified challenge course instructors creates unparalleled team-building experiences for our campers.
 Our high challenge course consists of a 675' long zip line, rock wall, Jacob's Ladder, Free Fall Swing, and the Traverse.
 Other elements include Stairway to Heaven and Round Robin.
 Our low challenge course is a combination of ropes, tires, wooden structures, and cables comprising many different elements designed to strengthen individual and team skills.
 Our zap line is a zip line that is geared for kids of all ages.
 It can be accessed from a set of stairs and is not as high - but just as exciting - as our main zip line.
 We added an obstacle course in 2021 that provides new challenges and opportunities for growth.